sandeep-tukaram/algods/sorting/README.md

 reduces to sorting A[0 .. k-1] and A [0 .. k+1] separately and we are done.

 pseducode
-a.
-The original problem
+1. The original problem
 ```
     sort (A, 0, n):
         k = partition (A, 0, n);
         sort(A, 0, k)
         sort(A, k+1, n)
 ```
-b. partition(A, 0, n) is the famous subroutine illustrated in textbooks [1].
+2. partition(A, 0, n) is the famous subroutine illustrated in textbooks [1].
 It's simple scan operation and runs in O(n) time.
-c.
-Recursio for above
+3. Recursio for above
     T(n) = O(n) + T(k) + T(n-k)
-d.
-Choosing k becomes important.
+4. Choosing k becomes important.
 ```
     if k = n/2, then  T(n) = O(n) + 2 T(n/2)  = O(nlgn)      // balanced partition, runtime similar to merge sort
     if k = 1, then T(n) = O(n) + T(n-1) + T(1) = O(n^2)     // unbalanced partition, runtime similar to insertion sort.
 ```
-e.
-Cormen [1] illusrates that the sorting is O(nlgn) for unbalanced split k = 9/10 n.
+5. Cormen [1] illusrates that the sorting is O(nlgn) for unbalanced split k = 9/10 n.
 Only for the extereme unlucky case one ends up with k = 1 for all partitions.
-f.
-Randomized partition reduces the probability of k = 1.
+6. Randomized partition reduces the probability of k = 1.
-g. guaranteed balanced partition can be obtained using median SELECT routine [1].
+7. guaranteed balanced partition can be obtained using median SELECT routine [1].

 ## Benchmarks